naojsoft/spot/doc/manual/skycams.rst

 Sky Cams
 ++++++++

-The SkyCam plugin is used to place a camera image on the background of the Targets channel to monitor sky conditions.
+The SkyCam plugin is used to place an all sky camera image on the background of the Targets channel to assist with monitoring sky conditions.
 There is a drop-down menu with several sites to choose from.

 .. image:: figures/skycam2.*